polygamma/aurman/README.md

 ## Features

-  - Threaded sudo loop in the background so you only have to enter their passwords once.
+  - Threaded sudo loop in the background so you only have to enter your password once.
   - Reliable dependency resolving.
   - Conflict detection.
   - Split package support.